 First select the Configure button as shown below.

-On this page you will be able to configure all the settings for a result set.
+In this window you will be able to configure all the settings for a result set.

 Editing Result Groups

 Removing Result Groups

 When defining your result groups you may have created groups that are unwanted for your results set.
-You can delete these groups by clicking the Edit this Group button beside a racer group, and then selecting the Remove this group option in the More Options menu.
+You have 2 options to remove these groups:

 Once groups have been created you may want to re-name them.
 The fields you have used to define groups will be added to their name by default, so depending on how result groups were set up you may end up with very long result group names.
 To rename a group, simply type in a new name in the list.

 Re-ordering Result Groups

 As is the case with Start Groups and Course Groups, you can merge Result Groups together if the groups created are more specific than you require.
 However, on results this can only be done with groups of racers who are in the same Course Groups, as racers competing on different courses cannot be ranked in the same results group.

 If you realize that you have used the wrong fields or change your mind as to how you want to define your results groups you can choose to re-define them by selecting the options pictured below.